eschnett/FastSphericalHarmonics.jl/README.md

 Note that the coefficient array `C` contains `(lmax+1) * (2lmax+1) =
 45` coefficients, more than the `(lmax+1)^2 = 25` coefficients we
 expected.
 There are some higher modes (with `l > lmax`) present as well.
-This makes the Spherical Harmonic transform invertible:
+This makes the spherical harmonic transform invertible:
 ```Julia
 julia> F′ = sph_evaluate(C)
 5×9 Matrix{Float64}: